Finland’s Basic Education Act & General Education Policy

 - The system is responsive and the Act, general education policy and core curriculum are all adapted based on ongoing evaluations.
 This has led to regular (at least 6) revisions and reforms.

 - The law is well adapted to its cultural and historical context.
 Despite this, and its many innovations, key elements of the law could be transferred.

 Starting in the 1970s, Finnish policy-makers realized that they could no longer rely on their natural resources or small industrial core to stay afloat economically, and instead started focusing on building a strong knowledge-based economy.
 The education system became part of a public mission to improve not just some of the students, but all of them.
 At the time Finland’s education system was in dire need of reform.
-Teachers had varying degrees of education, students didn’t have access to equal education resources and an emphasis on regular standardized testing and teacher tracking were showing mediocre results.
-Instead of focusing on creating schools that were the best, Finland’s education policy makers focused on creating a level playing field, where all schools offered excellent resources for learning.
+Teachers had varying degrees of education, students didn’t have access to equal education resources and an emphasis on regular standardized testing and teacher tracking was showing mediocre results.
+Instead of focusing on creating schools that were the best, Finland’s education policymakers focused on creating a level playing field, where all schools offered excellent resources for learning.
 Since then, the main driver of Finnish education policy has been the idea that every child should have exactly the same opportunity to learn, regardless of family background, income, or geographic location.

 The purpose of education as defined by the Basic Education Act (1998) is: ‘to support pupils’ growth into humanity and into ethically responsible membership of society and to provide them with the knowledge and skills needed in life.’
 Education, furthermore, ‘shall promote civilisation and equality in society and allow pupils to develop themselves during their lives, aiming to secure adequate equity throughout the country.’
-There is a strong general focus on the all-round development of each child’s personality.
+There is a strong general focus on the all-around development of each child’s personality.